-According to the Policy, the Respondent may demonstrate its rights to or lle legitimate interest in the domain name by proving any of the following circumstances:
+According to the Policy, the Respondent may demonstrate its rights to or legitimate interest in the domain name by proving any of the following circumstances:

-- (i) before any notice to the Registrant of the dispute, the Registrant's use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services; - (ii) the Registrant (as an individual, business or other organization) has been commonly known by the domain name, even if the Registrant has acquired no trademark or service mark rights; or - (iii) The Registrant is making a legitimate non-commercial or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.
+- before any notice to the Registrant of the dispute, the Registrant's use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services; - (ii) the Registrant (as an individual, business or other organization) has been commonly known by the domain name, even if the Registrant has acquired no trademark or service mark rights; or - (iii) The Registrant is making a legitimate non-commercial or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.

 The Respondent has not filed any response in this case.
-There is no evidence to suggest that the Respondent has become known by the disputed name 'biggboss' anywhere in the world.
-Biggboss is the name and mark of the Complainant.
-It is evident that the Respondent can have no legitimate interest in the domain name.
-Further, the Complainant has not licensed or otherwise permitted the Registrant to use its name or trademark or to apply for or use the domain name incorporating said name.
+There is no evidence to suggest that the Respondent has become known by the disputed name 'intesa' anywhere in the world.
+Intesa is the name and mark of the Complainant.
+The Registrant Respondent is known as "Sriratree Meekhot".
+Therefore, it is evident that the Respondent can have no legitimate interest in the domain name.

+Further, the Complainant has not licensed or otherwise permitted the Registrant to use the Complainant's name or trademark or to apply for or use the domain name incorporating said name.
 Based on the default and the evidence adduced by the Complainant, it is concluded that the above circumstances do not exist in this case and that the Respondent has no rights or legitimate interests in the disputed domain name.
 I, therefore, find that the Respondent has no rights or legitimate interests in the domain names.